 If you are absent from employment because of U.S. military service and you have reemployment rights under federal law, you may be entitled to special rights if you return to employment within the periods required by federal law.
-These special rights include the right to contribute the pretax and Roth contributions that you would have been able to contribute had you been regularly employed during the period of your military leave (and the right to receive matching, basic and discretionary contributions, as applicable, that you would have received under the UPHS Retirement Contribution Plan had you been regularly employed during your period of military leave).
-You should contact your applicable Retirement Department if you are going to be absent for a military leave and you think that these special rules may apply to you.
+These special rights include the right to contribute the pre-tax and Roth contributions that you would have been able to contribute had you been regularly employed during the period of your military leave, and the right to receive matching, basic and discretionary contributions (as applicable) that you would have received had you been regularly employed during your period of military leave.
+You should contact your applicable Retirement Department if you are going to be absent for a military leave and think that these special rules may apply to you.